 Madeline didn't miss Levi's brief expression of alarm.

 "I won't go into Scott," Leviticus said firmly, successfully fighting back something akin to hatred.
 "But Tetsugawa...
 Taro Tetsugawa is a dangerous person with a lot of political influence."

-Leviticus arched a thin brow in contemplation as he stared at the floor, thoughts analyzing a million things and his mood began to visibly darkened.
+Leviticus arched a thin brow in contemplation as he stared at the floor, thoughts analyzing a million things and his mood began to visibly darken.
 After a momentary silence, he continued.

-"I'm really surprised he came here himself after Scott.
+"I'm surprised he came here himself after Scott.
 Any of his underlings would have been able to handle it, even the better trained human ones.
-There has to be a bigger reason he came here."
+There has to be a bigger reason he came here personally."

 "Dangerous, eh?"
 Madeline said, wincing a bit as she forced herself to stand while Levi continued to support her.
 "Dangerous to whom?
 Because having dangerous allies can be a good thing."